CodeAtCode/Prometheus-Metrics-in-WordPress/readme.md

 ### WordPress customization

-This plugin include an hook to append new metrics: `prometheus_custom_metrics`
+This plugin includes a hook to append new metrics: `prometheus_custom_metrics`

 ## URL parameters